ghhenry/intalg/README.md

 # intalg
-basic integer and modulo algorithms
+Basic integer and modulo algorithms.

+Contains
+  * GCD and extended GCD for 64 bit integers